time-lab-ml/time-lab-ml.github.io/medal/2024/index.md

 {%
   include alert.html
   type="info"
-  content="20/2/2025: We extend our heartfelt gratitude to the most dedicated award committee members, including Bhavesh Jaisinghani (Autodesk) and Saurabh Aggarwal (Google), for their invaluable efforts in ensuring a fair and thorough selection process.
+  content="20/2/2025: We extend our heartfelt gratitude to the most dedicated award committee members, including Bhavesh Jaisinghani (Autodesk) and Saurabh Aggarwal (Autodesk), for their invaluable efforts in ensuring a fair and thorough selection process.
 Your commitment to excellence is deeply appreciated!"
 %}

 {%